CZ-NIC/knot-resolver/modules/http/README.rst

 	openssl ecparam -genkey -name prime256v1 -out mykey.key openssl req -new -key mykey.key -out csr.pem openssl req -x509 -days 90 -key mykey.key -in csr.pem -out mycert.crt

+It is also possible to disable HTTPS altogether by passing ``tls = false`` option.
+Plain HTTP gets handy if you want to use `reverse-proxy`_ like Apache_ or Nginx_ for authentication to API etc.
+(Unencrypted HTTP could be fine for localhost tests as, for example, Safari doesn't allow WebSockets over HTTPS with a self-signed certificate.
+Major drawback is that current browsers won't do HTTP/2 over insecure connection.)

 Built-in services
 ^^^^^^^^^^^^^^^^^